 Kevin Kruse has advised Fortune 500 CEOs, Generals, Congressmen and more.
 This New York Times Bestselling Author started his first business age 22, failing in a year with crippling debt.
 He then went on to start up numerous successful businesses, winning many awards along the way.
 He says it’s all down to productivity - find out exactly how he turned things around in this podcast.
 He also provides a number of really useful, free downloads on his website.

 Hosted by Erik Fisher, Beyond the To Do List is an award-winning podcast with a variety of guests sharing their secrets to productivity and an effective work-life balance.
 It’s all about practicality - how to implement the theory of improving the way you work.
-According to Erik, one reason it’s so useful is because they don’t just discuss the successes, but also the struggles his guests had in becoming more productive and how they overcame those challenges.
+According to Erik, one reason it’s so useful is that they don’t just discuss the successes, but also the struggles his guests had in becoming more productive and how they overcame those challenges.

 If your work is your passion; if you get a thrill out of it and love what you do - this is the podcast for you.
 Every other Monday, Shopify bring stories of people harnessing their passions to build businesses.
 You can sign up to receive the shopify podcast, delivered weekly by email, for free on their website.